Grappling with Once-Saved-Always-Saved Premise

 prevalence of such counter-examples, what is the basis for pastors and

-counsellors to continue teaching Christians how to seek comfort in the
+counsellors teaching Christians how to seek comfort in the

 once-saved-always-saved promise?
 The

-starting premise must naturally be what Jesus told the Jews confronting Him in
+starting premise must be what Jesus told the Jews confronting Him in

 the temple porch: “I give them eternal life and they